Heavy Quarkonium Spectrum and Decay Constants from a Neural-Network-Based Holographic Model: Modeling Holographic QCD with MLP

 \FloatBarrier

-For completeness, Fig.~\ref{fig:3} presents the effective potentials $U(z)$ reconstructed for charmonium and bottomonium.
-In the ultraviolet region, the potentials exhibit near-harmonic-oscillator behavior.
-In contrast, in the infrared, they develop nonlinear corrections that are crucial for reproducing the experimental mass spectra and decay constants.
-The comparison highlights that the neural network reconstruction not only captures the dilaton profile but also provides a consistent effective potential, thereby reinforcing the reliability of the approach.
+In the numerical implementation, we adopted a division of the dataset into training and prediction subsets in order to examine the generalization capability of the neural network approach.
+Specifically, in the charmonium sector, the first three experimental states were used as training data, and the trained network was subsequently employed to predict the mass and decay constant of the fourth state.
+In the bottomonium sector, the first four experimental states were included in the training set, while the trained network was further applied to predict the properties of the two higher excitations.
+This partitioning strategy demonstrates that the constructed neural network not only achieves accurate fits to the available experimental data but also provides reasonable predictions for higher excited states, thereby highlighting the robustness and reliability of the method in heavy quarkonium spectroscopy.

-From Tables~\ref{tab:charmonium} and~\ref{tab:bottomonium}, it is clear that the neural network demonstrates good fitting performance on the training dataset.
-The predicted mass spectrum and decay constants for the ground state and the first excited state are in excellent agreement with the experimental values, with relative errors remaining within acceptable ranges.
+From Tables~\ref{tab:charmonium} and~\ref{tab:bottomonium}, the predicted mass spectrum and decay constants for the ground state and the first excited state are in excellent agreement with the experimental values, with relative errors remaining within acceptable ranges.
 As the excitation level increases, the deviations become larger, but the overall trend remains consistent with the experimental spectrum.
 These results indicate that the neural network not only satisfies the boundary condition $\Phi(0)=0$, but also effectively captures the systematic behavior of the spectrum.
 The comparison in the tables further supports the model's validity and verifies the neural network's reliability in reconstructing the dilaton field.

+To test the accuracy and efficiency of the reconstruction mechanism using data-driven techniques, we change the activation function while keeping the epochs, neurons, and initialization strategy identical.
+This kind of test is relevant since the dataset is small in size and some of the data lies close to the boundary of the input domain.
+To do so, we consider three different activation functions: Tanh, SiLU, and ReLU.
+As an accuracy test, we define a 5\% error band.
+The results for this analysis are depicted in Fig. \ref{fig:4}.

+Following Fig. \ref{fig:4}, all three activation functions interpolate the lower-$n$ points accurately, although the ReLU activation diverges for the bottomonium fit.
+The Tanh activation function yields a prediction that matches experimental data (PDG) within 0.5\% relative error, whereas ReLU and SiLU overstimate the mass for the higher excited states by more than 5\% and 8\%, respectively.
+This is not a statistical fluctuation.
+Recall that Tanh and SilU are bounded, while ReLU is piecewise-defined functions that grow unbounded, causing that near the domain boundary ($n=4$ for charmonium and $n=6$ for bottomonium, the fit develops higher masses.
+Therefore, this feature is a deterministic consequence of the mathematical properties of the activation functions and of how they implicitly regularise the network \cite{Xu2020sep}.